Riddhiman2005/Riddhiman2005/README.md

 ## Books I read in the Last One Year ##

 I'm a voracious reader.
-Here are some books I've read, along with brief summaries that capture their essence."
+Here are some books I've read, along with brief summaries that capture their essence.